zalando-nakadi/fahrschein/README.md

     - No unnecessary buffering or line-based processing, causing less garbage
     - Less garbage and higher performance
     - No required base classes for events
- - Support for both high-level (subscription) and low-level apis
+ - Support for both high-level (subscription) and low-level APIs
  - Pluggable HTTP client implementations

 ## Installation